-If class grades are posted in BlackBoard, this could be mentioned here.
+Class grades should be posted in Blackboard, and this could be mentioned here.

 Recording Policy

 To ensure compliance with the Family Education Rights and Privacy Act (FERPA), student recording of class lectures or other activities is generally prohibited without the explicit written permission of the instructor and notification of other students enrolled in the class section.
 Exceptions are made for approved accommodations under the Americans with Disabilities Act.